Trupti-2410/skills/youtube/youtubechannel.md

               STEP 6: Going back to channel page, you will see new playlist has been added to your channel.

-## THINGS WE REQUIRE TO CAPTURE THE VIDEO
+## HOW TO CREATE EDUCATIONAL AND INNOVATIVE VIDEOS FOR YOUTUBE